Bluzzi/cookie-muncher/README.md

 # Cookie Muncher
 A lightweight and typesafe package for manipulating cookies in NodeJS and the browser.

 ✅ Lightweight
 ✅ Easy to use
 ✅ Unit tested
 ✅ Typesafe
-✅ Compatible with Node.js & browsers
+✅ Compatible with NodeJS & browsers
 ✅ ES module & CommonJS compatible

 ## Installation
 You can install Cookie Muncher via NPM, Yarn or PNPM.